bcgov/aqs-enmods/utils/config/readme.md

 	 3. Column names for tables also follow "snake_case" as dot notation can cause parsing issues in some environments
 	 4. Sometimes, use camelCase for substrings in column names containing words which cannot be separated by an underscore (e.g., customId)
 	 5. AQI uses "camelCase" so using formatting styles in 1 and 2 will also allow us to differentiate between variables created by BC Gov vs AQI

+## Steps to configure an instance of EnMoDS - AQS

 Starting from a clean environment with no configuration (see how to wipe an environment)...
   1. Run preprocessing steps
   2. Run configuration steps